It’s Take Two of his book tag! This time I’ve been nominated by the lovely Emily over at A Literary Life.

 Because BM is so useless, I ended up becoming a “full-time” stepmom, meaning the kids were with us always, except for a weekend here and there.
 And considering what I’ve just said about liking privacy and being alone, you can imagine that I’ve had a hard time adjusting to this situation just a little bit.
 And by a “little bit,” I mean a lot and I had to start therapy last year.

 Besides a totally different home situation, being a stepmom is a pretty thankless job and I don’t think step parents receive enough respect or acknowledgement for stepping into that role.
-So, if you’re a step parent, just know that I get you, I feel you, I know what you go through and hard how you try and even if no one else appreciates you.
+So, if you’re a step parent, just know that I get you, I feel you, I know what you go through and hard how you try even if no one else appreciates you.

 I have paid for braces, therapists, clothes, furniture, electronics – you name it, I provided it.
 It’s been an extremely trying few years as I attempt to figure out how to be a parent-figure to kids that aren’t mine.
 Really, there are no benefits to this kind of job.
 Sometimes I wonder what else I could be doing with my life.

 I don’t want kids of my own.
 I never really have, if I’m being honest.
 I remember saying it for the first time in grade 9.
 Other girls were making these lists of baby names for their future children and I didn’t make a list to play along.
 Why?
 They wanted to know.
 “Because I don’t really want kids.”
 This was a shocking statement in 2001.
 It’s like no one had ever even considered that not having children was an option.
 The societal expectation of women, and that we never question it, became very obvious to me at this point in my life.
-It’s not really surprising at all, if I think about it, that I turned into a feminist and anti-traditionist.
+It’s not really surprising at all, if I think about it, that I turned into a feminist and anti-traditionalist.

 Being mothers was what all of these young teen girls just expected that they would do someday and never gave it another thought.
 Husband and kids.
 Husband and kids.
 That’s just what the future held for all of us apparently.